El Nueve: 1997–2002: Azul Televisión

-2002-present: Canal 9 returns
+2002–present: Canal 9 returns

 On August 20, 2002, Azul Televisión reverted to its original Canal 9 name as both the stake that Prime had sold to JP Morgan and the Telefónica stake were sold to a society headed by the journalist and media businessman Daniel Hadad.
 In January 2007, he sold the network to Mexican investor Remigio Ángel González under his group Albavisión.
 Hadad first sold 80% of it and remained in charge of editorial content for the news programs, then exited the remainder of his stake.

-On November 20, 2020, Grupo Octubre bought 90% of the channel, the remaining 10% was entrusted to Carlos Lorefice Lynch, who remained as president of Telearte.
+On November 20, 2020, the Grupo Octubre bought 90% of the channel, the remaining 10% was entrusted to Carlos Lorefice Lynch, who remained as president of Telearte.